-This calculator uses the Newton-Raphson method to calculate the interest rate.
-This is a complex process resulting in a more accurate figure for the interest rate.
-The Newton-Raphson method is used to choose a series of values to try, then converging on the answer once the equation balances.
+Our calculator uses the Newton-Raphson method to calculate the interest rates on loans.
+This is a complex process resulting in a more accurate interest rate figure.
+The Newton-Raphson method chooses a series of values to try, and then converges on the answer once the equation balances.

 Nominal interest rate is the interest rate figure before an adjustment for inflation is taken into account.
 The formula for nominal interest rate is:

 The effective annual rate is the interest rate earned on a loan or investment over a time period, with compounding factored in.
 It can also be referred to as the annual equivalent rate (AER) or APY.

 To give an example, a 5% annual interest rate with monthly compounding would result in an effective annual rate of 5.12%.
 This is because monthly interest is effectively accrued on top of previous monthly interest.
 The more times interest is compounded within the time period, the higher the effective annual rate will be.

 i = nominal interest rate

 The Annual Percentage Rate (APR) includes the setup fee charged by your lender as part of your overall interest calculation, averaged over 12 months.
 It can give an indication of exactly how much your mortgage, vehicle loan or fixed rate loan is costing you.